Default S3 method

 - R

 the number of permutations.
-Default is NULL, which computes all permutations.
-If R is specified and is less than the maximum number of possible permutations, Monte Carlo sampling is used instead.
+Default is NULL, which computes all exact permutations.
+If R is specified and is less than the maximum number of possible permutations, randomization (permutation with replacement) is used instead.

 - symmetric